Running a 2 hour half marathon is a huge achievement.

 An incline of 2 to 3 is great for long, uphill run training, which is a great strength builder.
 Whilst an incline of 4 to 7 is good for quick hills varying in length.

-Try and include at least one speedwork session in your training plan each week.
+Try and include at least one speed training session in your training plan each week.

-For example, with interval training, increase the amount of work and decrease the amount of rest.
+You can also increase the amount of work and decrease the amount of rest in between each interval:

 - 6 x 400m intervals